CSE583-PaticleTracking/ParticleTrackingGUI/docs/components.md

 - spatial and velocity grid.

 ### Outputs
-        numpy.ndarray: 2D numpy array containing the vorticity of the vector field.
+- Array containing the vorticity of the vector field.